 Sustainability at UBC isn’t just a word to define—it’s a term that defines us and how we interact with the world.

-UBC’s strategic plan, Place and Promise, commits all aspects of the University—its infrastructure, research, teaching and learning elements—to exploring and exemplifying social, economic and environmental sustainability.
+UBC’s strategic plan, Shaping UBC's Next Century, commits all aspects of the University—its infrastructure, research, teaching and learning elements—to lead globally and locally in sustainability and wellbeing across our campuses and communities.

 The 20-year Sustainability Strategy, is a mid-level plan for the Vancouver Campus.
 Developed through a collaborative process involving students, staff and faculty, it provides a long-term framework for integration of sustainability across teaching, learning and research, operations and and infrastructure, and community.